Tuscan Salmon With Creamy Garlic Spinach Sauce

-Rich, creamy, but low-carb, keto, and paleo, this cast iron salmon with creamy garlic, spinach, and sun-dried tomato sauce is the answer to what’s for dinner!
+Rich, creamy, but low-carb, keto, and paleo, this Tuscan salmon with creamy garlic, spinach, and sun-dried tomato sauce is the answer to what’s for dinner!
 It comes together in under 30 minutes and presents beautifully.
 Your family will think you’ve slaved all day to create this gourmet-tasting meal!

 This recipe comes together quickly, with minimal effort, and is a spectacular meal for Lent, or anytime that salmon is on sale!